ManuelRausch/StatConfR/paper.md

 which has been originally implemented in MATLAB [@Maniscalco2012].
 Fleming provides MATLAB and R code for Hmetad, a Bayesian hierarchical version of meta-d$^\prime$/d$^\prime$ [@Fleming2017a], but notably he specifies the model slightly differently as in the original meta-d$^\prime$/d$^\prime$ [@rausch_measures_2023].
-To our knowledge, there has been no open software available to estimate information-theoretic measures of metacognition up to now.
+To the best of our knowledge, there has been no open software available to estimate information-theoretic measures of metacognition up to now.

 An important limitation of the models implemented in `statConfR` is that the dynamics of the decision process are not taken into account.
 This is a problem because confidence judgments are related to the dynamics of decision making [@hellmann_confidence_2024; @Pleskac2010; @Rahnev2020].